-- 1. Attach bypass hose to the fitting on the side of the RO filter. - 2.
+- 1. Attach bypass hose to the fitting on the side of the RO membrane. - 2.
 Open valve on bypass hose fully. - 3.
-Attach Carbon/Sediment filter to the inlet end of the RO filter.
+Attach Carbon/Sediment filter to the inlet end of the RO membrane.
 Do not overtighten. - 4.
-Attach DI filter to outlet end of the RO filter.
+Attach DI filter to outlet end of the RO membrane.
 Do not overtighten. - 5.
-Attach quick connect shut off to the DI filter. - 6.
-Attach pole to quick connect shut off and turn to open position. - 7.
+Attach shut-off valve to the DI filter. - 6.
+Attach pole tubing to quick connect shut off and turn to open position. - 7.
 Attach source hose to water source and the other end to the Carbon/Sediment filter. - 8.
 Turn on water. - 9.
-Elevate the outlet side of the unit until air has been purged from the RO housing through the bypass line.
+Elevate the outlet side of the unit and rotate so bypass is facing upward until air has been purged from the RO housing through the bypass line.
 Failure to bleed the air out of the system can result in lower production and possible damage to the filter housings.
 Trapped air may also result in the plastic overheating and pressure rating of the RO housing dropping.
 Setting up your system up out of direct sunlight on hot days will also help protect the plastic RO housing from heat damage. - 10.
-Once the air has been pushed out of the filters, close the bypass valve partially to begin producing pure water.
-DO NOT CLOSE OFF FLOW THROUGH THE BYPASS LINE WHILE USING THE SYSTEM (some bypass water should always be flowing out).
+Once the air has been purged out of the filters, close the bypass valve partially to begin producing pure water.
+Do not close off flow through the bypass line while usingthe system (some bypass water should always be flowing out).
+Your bypass hose assembly (WF2200-BHA) is manufactured so that it can't be completely closed.
+Never plug the end of your bypass while in operation.
 See Bypass Valve Operation section below for more information. - 11.
 Start cleaning windows.

-3. Hooking Up To Water Source
+4. Hooking Up To Water Source

 Locate an external water source.
-Attach one end of the feed hose (not supplied) to the water source.
+Attach one end of the feed hose (sold separately) to the water source.
 Open the faucet at the building and make sure all air is out of your source hose.
 Turn off water and attach to inlet of Carbon/Sediment filter.
-A 3⁄4" garden hose is preferred.
+A 1⁄2" garden hose is preferred.
 Attach the other end of the feed hose to the female connection on the Carbon/Sediment filter.
 Open bypass valve fully and turn on source water.
+Elevate the outlet side of the unit and rotate so bypass is facing upward until air has been purged from the RO housing through the bypass line.
 Once the air in the filters has left the bypass line, adjust valve to desired flow rate.
 Open the shut-off valve between the hose and the pole to allow water to flow through the pole and wash glass.
 Do not drink pure water made from your system.
 If using a pump, wait for water to flow from brush before turning the pump on.
 Do not exceed 120 PSI.

-4. Bypass Valve Operation
+5. Bypass Valve Operation